A learning disability is a combination of learning disabilities that can hinder or affect an

 questionnaire collects information about the patient’s family, education, employment status,

-current living arrangements, as well as their physical health.
+current living arrangements, as well as their NDIS Emerald health.
 The disability checker also

-evaluates the patient’s medical history, medications, family medical history and psychosocial
+evaluates the patient’s medical history, disability support services, family medical history and psychosocial

 conditions.
 It also evaluates the communication style of the family.
 If a learning disability is